abghorba/Coinbase-Bot/README.md

 Pro account.
 The market orders will be placed shortly after.

 If you set up your email credentials correctly, you will be sent a confirmation once the market order has been placed and filled.
+If you have 2FA enabled for your email, this may not work.

 <h2> Disclaimer </h2>